- New Travel Advice Area

 The Terminal is open for check-in up to three hours ahead of the departure of

 the first flight of the day.
+At this time the shops and catering facilities will also open.

 The Terminal may close following the last aircraft movement of the day if check-in is not open.